matteyeux/MyBookingServices/ansible/README.md

 gogcitlcztug   registry   replicated   0/1        registry:2   *:5000->5000/tcp
 ```

-To troubleshoot you can run `docker service ps --no-trunc gogcitlcztug` it will print the error about this service.
-In this case, it's a typo.
+To troubleshoot you can run `docker service ps --no-trunc gogcitlcztug`.
+It will print the error about this service.
+As you can see, the error says it's a typo (s/certa/certs/).

 ```
 $ docker service ps --no-trunc gogcitlcztug
 ID                          NAME             IMAGE        NODE      DESIRED STATE   CURRENT STATE                      ERROR                                                                                          PORTS